christophhart/hise_documentation/ScriptingCheatSheet.md

  setActiveGroup(int activeGroupIndex)
 ```

 Enables the group with the given index (one-based).
-Works only with samplers and `disableRoundRobin(false)`.
+Works only with samplers and `enableRoundRobin(false)`.

 ---